WriteLog has everything you need to run complete SO2R operation with only:

 - One COMM port for FSK radio right

 Whether you really need to run FSK is a matter of debate.
 Some rigs don’t give you full control of their IF filter selections if you run AFSK, but do if you run FSK.
 However, there is no reason for your on-the-air signal to be distinguishable between AFSK and FSK.
 Which you run matters only inside your station.

 Here’s a drawing of how to wire up two rigs, the Multi+ keyer, and your PC sound board:

 The pictured configuration supports all modes: CW, SSB, and digital (AFSK, PSK) without moving any cables.
 WriteLog uses the same cabling to receive all modes including its continuous recording feature that can put your entire weekend’s audio–all 48 hours of both rigs–on your disk (if its big enough!).

-With the second sound card installed, you can use it at any point during a continuously recorded contest to playback the audio from any QSO in your log with a simple right click on the QSO.
+With the additional sound card installed, you can use it at any point during a continuously recorded contest to playback the audio from any QSO in your log with a simple right click on the QSO.